 He has an acute awareness of the need to be pragmatic and commercial to deliver successful projects in emerging markets.
 He also has a deep understanding of the range of funding models used around the world, and a comprehensive knowledge of international PPP models and market risk positions.

-Jonathan relishes the challenge of helping to get off the ground big, complex and hugely important energy and infrastructure projects in sometimes challenging environments across Africa and the Middle East.
+Jonathan relishes the challenge of helping to get off the ground big, complex and hugely important energy and infrastructure projects in sometimes challenging environments across Africa, the Middle East and, increasingly, Central Asia.
 He has particular experience in the power and utilities, mining and metals, infrastructure and PPP sectors; experience he enjoys putting to good use for the benefit of his clients, which include sponsors, borrowers, banks and governments.

-Jonathan focuses in advising procurers and other public sector agencies on the tender design and award of high value complex energy and water projects.
-He is currently advising OPWP in Oman on the procurement of clean coal IPP projects and has recently been appointed by DEWA on the procurement of the third phase of the Hassyan Clean Coal IPP project in Dubai.
+Jonathan focuses on advising procurers and other public sector agencies on the tender design and award of high value complex energy and water projects.